isomerpages/mlaw-lsb/notices-and-announcements/latest-news/_posts/2021-11-01-lsb-notice-renewal-of-practising-certificate-for-2022.md

-•         Notify LSB that you have transferred the money by noting down the bank transaction number and proof of the bank transfer transaction record/receipt by sending it to the Assistant Registrar,Ms Mitsy Ng (<mitsy_ng@sla.gov.sg>).
+•         Notify LSB that you have transferred the money by noting down the bank transaction number and proof of the bank transfer transaction record/receipt by sending it to the Assistant Registrar, Ms Mitsy Ng (<mitsy_ng@sla.gov.sg>).